 Let’s face, we as photographers LOVE gear...until we have to carry it around of course.
 If you’re a working photographer like me, you know the necessary burden of carrying gear around to complete a job.
 Cameras, tripods, lenses, strobes, softboxes, light stands, booms, and usually some sort of seamless coupled with the stands to hold it up.
 And these are just the basic items you may need for any given job.

 For many jobs, I work on location.
-I’m often on location to shoot corporate head shots for a local dentist.
+I’m often on location to shoot corporate head shots for a local dental practice.
 I typically shoot these doctor portraits on a white seamless in a very very tight space at the dental office.
 Shooting on location makes things much easier for the client; the art of client services.
 Because I shoot these portraits on location, the job requires me to carry gear up and down a flight of stairs, as well as move a ton of office furniture out of the way in order to make these shots happen.
-As you can imagine, can take a lot of time.
+As you can imagine, this can take a lot of time.

 My goal with this blog post is to help working photographers think of ways they can save time, by observing the locations they are shooting in, and carefully considering what gear they actually need for the job.